 Nintendo revealed the second expansion for The Legend of Zelda: Breath of the Wild.
 “The Champions Ballad,” the much-anticipated story expansion, turns back the clock 100 years to chronicle the events leading up to Link’s lengthy slumber.
 Although the focus of the story falls on the four Champions and Princess Zelda, you still play as Link.
 Nintendo has added extra incentive to complete all of the challenges in the new DLC by giving players a motorcycle for Link to ride.
 Yes, that’s right, Link can ride a fancy motorcycle called the Master Cycle Zero across Hyrule.

 “The Champions Ballad” is scheduled to launch December 7 (after The Game Awards).
 So if you’re reading this in the morning, it should be available.
-The story expansion can only be played by purchasing the Breath of the Wild expansion pass.
+The story expansion can only be played by purchasing the.

 Bandai Namco announces ‘Soul Calibur VI’